 Laboratory animal veterinarians care for the live specimens used in scientific research.
 This may include a wide variety of...

-Learn about degrees in veterinary assisting.
-Get information on diplomas and certificates, course requirements and salary to...
+Learn about educational programs in veterinary assisting.
+Get information on diplomas and certificates, course requirements,...

 To become a veterinarian, a student must complete a Doctor of Veterinary Medicine (DVM) degree program; however, these programs...